.png)

 person

-singular or plural and it has two form: piace
+singular or plural and has two form: piace

 and piacciono.